dusterio/laravel-aws-worker/README.md

 ```

 ## Errors and exceptions

+Please make sure that two special routes are not mounted behind a CSRF middleware.
+Our POSTs are not real web forms and CSRF is not necessary here.
+If you have a global CSRF middleware, add these routes to exceptions, or otherwise apply CSRF to specific routes or route groups.

 If your job fails, we will throw a ```FailedJobException```.
 If you want to customize error output – just customise your exception handler.
 Note that your HTTP status code must be different from 200 in order for AWS to realize the job has failed.